-Our research can roughly be divided into five themes.
-Below you will find general information on these themes and a link to the full list, containing all thesis projects but first, we would like to provide you with some guidelines on how to select the right thesis project.
+Our research can roughly be divided into three themes.
+Below you will find general information on these themes, but first we would like to provide you with some guidelines on how to select the right thesis project.

 How to choose a thesis project?